siegebell/vsc-prettify-symbols-mode/README.md

 ### Pretty cursor

 By default, any "pretty" symbol that comes into contact with the cursor will be rendered with a box outline around it.
 This effect is only visible if the "ugly" text is not revealed (e.g. `"revealOn": "none"`).
 You can control this setting by specifying `"prettifySymbolsMode.prettyCursor"`, or per-language by specifying `"prettyCursor"` within a language entry.
 Options are:
-* "boxed": display a box around a symbol (only visible if the "ugly" text is not revealed); or
+* `"boxed"`: display a box around a symbol (only visible if the "ugly" text is not revealed); or
-* "none": do not change the appearance of the symbol.
+* `"none"`: do not change the appearance of the symbol.

 ### Adjust cursor movement